EU's top court rejects UK challenge to short-selling law

 An advisor to the court had sided with the UK in an opinion last September, saying the emergency power went beyond what the watchdog could do under the EU treaty provision used to approve the law.

-But the court ruled that under the short-selling law, the ESMA’s power was “precisely delineated” so it could only go above the heads of national supervisors if they had taken no action to deal with disorderly markets.
+The court ruled that under the short-selling law, ESMA’s power was “precisely delineated” so that it could only go above the heads of national supervisors if they had taken no action to deal with disorderly markets.

+ESMA said the ruling reinforces the short-selling regulation, the role of national authorities and that of ESMA.

+The European Commission, which drafted the short-selling law and is responsible for enforcing the bloc’s rules, welcomed the ruling.
+“It removes any lingering uncertainty and is thus good news for market operators and ESMA,” said a spokeswoman for the EU’s executive body.

 Lawyers have said that if Britain had won the challenge, it could have forced the EU to row back on various financial rules in the pipeline.